Frequently Asked Questions - Human Subjects Research

 What is the difference between anonymous and confidential?

-Anonymous means entirely without name OR identifier, so the individual cannot be discerned in any way.
+Anonymous means entirely without name OR any direct or indirect identifier, so the individual cannot be discerned in any way.
 No one (not even the researcher) can link an individual person to the responses of that person.
 Confidential means that the investigator can (or could) identify individuals who participated in a study, perhaps through a code.
 Although the identities will be recorded, the information will only be used for specific purposes related to the project and outlined to the participant in the consent form.
+In person research can almost never be considered anonymous.

 When is a letter of support needed?